One Day in Mostar: How to See the Best of Mostar (Bosnia)

 If you’ve come across this blog post, there’s a pretty big chance that you’re planning to spend one day in Mostar.
 Congratulations and welcome!
-I’m sure you’ll love it.
+I’m sure you’ll love it. 😁

-Or, if you’re still unsure about your travel plans and wondering, is Mostar worth visiting?, then this guide will nudge you in the right direction.
+Or, if you’re still unsure about your travel plans and wondering, is Mostar worth visiting?, then this guide will nudge you in the right direction. 😉

-(The answer is a definite yes!)
+(Spoiler: the answer is yes!)

 Mostar is one of the most popular cities in Bosnia and Herzegovina, and for good reason!